 The credit cannot be claimed with respect to wages taken into account as payroll costs in connection with (1) a first or second draw PPP loan, (2) a shuttered venue operators grant, or (3) a restaurant revitalization grant.

 The ERTC continues to be a potentially significant benefit to employers affected by COVID-19.
 The IRS continues to monitor potential legislation related to the ERTC.

-This advisory was prepared by Josh French, Laura Marsell, and Melissa Sampson McMorrow in Nutter's Corporate and Transactions and Tax departments.
+This advisory was prepared by Josh French and Melissa Sampson McMorrow in Nutter's Corporate and Transactions and Tax Departments.
 Please do not hesitate to contact your Nutter attorney with any questions you may have on your ability to take advantage of the ERTC.

 This update is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.